Help applying for jobs with the County Council

-Generally we do not accept CVs or speculative applications.
-This helps us ensure that information from candidates is presented in a standard format, in accordance with our Equal Opportunities Policy.
+We do not accept speculative applications, all applications must be made via CV and cover letter or application in the system, depending on what the hiring manager has asked for.
+This helps us ensure that information from candidates is presented in a standard format.
 Exceptions can be made, for candidates with a disability for example.

 Guidance on applying for jobs with the Council

-Our Recruitment and Selection Policy sets out the procedure for recruiting and selecting staff at the County Council.
+Our Recruitment and Selection Policy [86.8 KB] [docx] sets out the procedure for recruiting and selecting staff at the County Council.
 The policy is designed to ensure the recruitment and selection process is fair, open and transparent and promotes equal opportunities to all groups throughout the local community.

 All the key information about a vacancy will be available in the advert text, job description and person specification.
 You should read these in detail before applying.
 If you have questions about the job, there will be a person named within the advert text whom you can contact.